Fabernovel drives innovation and agility with Slack

 Slack is also the preferred space for communication between managers and their teams.
 It’s simple to send a message in channels, accelerating the validation processes and preventing requests from getting submerged in an inbox that’s already full.

 Slack is also an effective tool for accessing institutional knowledge.
-The pin feature, which pins important messages to any conversation for easy reference, helps teammates to organise and store important documents.
-Because Slack channels are searchable, it’s easy for teammates to find the right information that they need.
+The pin feature, which pins important messages to any conversation for easy reference, helps teammates organize and store important documents.
+Because Slack channels are searchable, it’s easy for teammates to find the right information they need.

 From a security and confidentiality perspective, channels make it possible to control who’s included in the communication loop, without the risk of forgetting someone or including someone accidentally.
 It’s also possible to set a date for when an external partner’s access will expire and need to be renewed.